 Hiring any service is a gamble and you want to get more bang for your buck.
-Truth is, relying solely on the service you purchased or on the finished product can’t secure a job.
+The truth is, relying solely on the service you purchased or on the finished product can’t secure you a job.
 Your job search success still depends largely on your qualifications and your effort to convince the recruiter.
 What a resume writing service does is creating a summary that best represents you as the fittest candidate.
-Job interview is never a guarantee but always a possibility.
+Likewise, a job interview is never a guarantee but is always a possibility.
 In the end, hiring managers have the liberty to decide on every applicant’s fate, based on how they present themselves via resume.

 2. How will you tackle writing my resume?